The Courage of a Leader® book has reached #1 international best-selling status.

 Products from Amy Riley and The Courage of a Leader

 WANT TO BE NOTIFIED WHEN OTHER RELEASES ARE AVAILABLE FROM AMY RILEY?

 Our world, right now, needs leaders who know how to inspire, engage and get extraordinary results.
 Leaders who do so, consistently demonstrate courage in four distinct ways.
 They uncover and share their authentic selves.
 They say what needs to be said.
 They declare their leadership legacy and trust the guidance it provides.
 They are bold and create the extraordinary.

 Amy L. Riley, with over two decades of experience developing leaders at all levels, describes these endeavors as The Courage of a Leader® Four Pillars.
 In this, her second book, she breaks down the pillars and gives easy-to-understand explanations and real examples from powerful leaders.
 She shares the outlook, frameworks and tools needed to be a courageous leader who inspires and gets extraordinary results.

-Available in Kindle, paperback and hard cover versions!
+Available in Kindle, paperback, hard cover and Audiobook versions!